-Some medications treat the symptoms of hyperthyroidism, such as heart beat problems, while others target thyroid hormone productions.
+Some medications treat the symptoms of hyperthyroidism, such as heart problems, while others aim to address the production of thyroid hormone.

-Antithyroid drugs stop the thyroid gland from producing too much thyroxine or triiodothyronine.
-Methimazole or propylthiouracil (PTU) may be used.
+Antithyroid drugs stop the thyroid gland from producing too much thyroid hormone.
+One

 - allergic reactions

-- reduction in white blood cells, increasing the chance of infections
+- reduced white blood cells, increasing the chance of infections

-Radioactive iodine is picked up by the active cells in the thyroid, and it destroys them.
+Radioactive iodine enters active thyroid cells and destroys them.
 The destruction is local, and there are no widespread side effects.
-The dose of radioactivity contained in the radioiodine is very low and is not harmful.
+The dose of radioactivity within the radioiodine is very low and is not harmful.

-Surgery can remove part of the thyroid gland if other treatments are not possible, for instance, during pregnancy, cannot tolerate other therapies, or has cancer.
+Surgery can remove part or all of the thyroid gland if other treatments are not viable.
+A surgical approach might be more suited for people who are pregnant, those who cannot tolerate other therapies, or those living with cancer.